klocey/DeepLife_16S/README.md

 python code for analyzing diversity within the Census of Deep Life (CoDL) 16S rRNA amplicon dataset

 ## Authors
-Kenneth J. Locey, Diné College
+Kenneth J. Locey, Associate Professor, Diné College

 ## Files
 **radMetrics.py**: Reads .biom files and generates an output file of the following metrics for each sample: